Also called: PCOS;

 Your doctor will most likely prescribe medication as treatment.
 The medication that your doctor recommends will vary with your circumstances; it could be medication to regulate your menstrual cycle, help you ovulate or reduce excessive hair growth.
 Infertility related to PCOS is most often successfully treated with a simple fertility pill or other medications.
 Surgery may be an option in some cases if you are still having difficulty becoming pregnant.

 Lifestyle changes can also help with the symptoms of PCOS.
-You may consider taking efforts to lose weight, eat a healthier diet and get more physical activity.
+You may consider making efforts to lose weight, eat a healthier diet and get more physical activity.